 Do I have to give you my credentials to access my email?

 Not to use 95% of ActiveInbox's features.
-And for the 5% of features that do need your credentials (e.g. "If someone replies, remove the due date") you'll be very clearly asked to authorize ActiveInbox's full access.
+And for the 5% of features that do need your credentials (e.g. "Send Later") you'll be very clearly asked to authorize ActiveInbox's full access.
 I.e. it's your choice.

 The reason we don't need your credentials is because we're a browser addon, and have the ability to modify Gmail to improve it, but only within the confines of your computer.
 (I.e. our server cannot secretly read all your email).

-To be totally transparent, our technique is still not perfectly safe: if we were malicious we could still send information from your Gmail account to our servers.
+To be totally transparent, our technique is still not perfectly protected from us, the makers of ActiveInbox: if we were malicious we could still send information from your Gmail account to our servers.
 But the saving grace is that any geeks with Firefox and Chrome can monitor what data is sent to our website using the inbuilt network tools, and if you're a geek I encourage you to do so -- and if you ever see anything you don't like, to raise the alarm and shout it loudly around the internet.
 (I'm incredibly proud of what we do with ActiveInbox and would never want to do anything that concerns even a single user).

 Is ActiveInbox a finished product?